What is a Diminished Value Appraisal?

 Value is determined by what a buyer is willing to pay.
 In the past it was difficult for a buyer to know if a vehicle was in an accident, but this is changing due to Carfax® and Autocheck® vehicle history reports becoming popular.

 If given the choice between two identical used cars, except for the fact that one had significant repairs, most buyers would choose the car that was accident-free.
 In most cases both buyer and seller will negotiate a lower cost because the buyer perceives the car to be less valuable.
 Even if the repairs were top notch, you will likely receive less money for your vehicle whether you sell it the day after repairs or years later.

 The Secret Insurance Companies Don’t Want You to Know

 You are not alone if you’re not familiar with the concept of diminished value as most people have never heard of this or don’t think to pursue it.
 If you’ve ever been in a motor vehicle accident you probably found that the insurance adjuster will do whatever they can to limit the amount they have to pay out.
 Insurance adjusters do not address the vehicle’s decrease in value until the claimant brings it up and if you do, be prepared for a fight.
 They will provide all sorts of objections against paying your claim.
 If you don’t know the facts or have the appraisal necessary to pursue the loss, most adjusters will succeed in not paying what your claim is worth.
-Our site was designed to teach you more than what many adjusters know.
+Our site was designed to teach you more than what most adjusters know.